-- As abasic users, authenticated by a user name/password combination. - As Windows users, authenticated based on their Windows login
+- As Sbasic users, authenticated by a user name/password combination. - As Windows users, authenticated based on their Windows login

-You can add both types of users through the Configure User Access wizard (on page 58) or individually (see Add basic users and Add Windows users).
+You can add both types of users through the Configure User Access wizard (on page 57) or individually (see Add basic users (on page 154) and Add Windows users (on page 154)).

-By grouping users, you can specify rights for all users within a group in one go.
+By grouping users, you can specify rights (see "Configure user and group rights" on page 155) for all users within a group in one go.
 If you have many users performing similar tasks, this can save you significant amounts of work.
 User groups are logical groups created and used for practical purposes in the Management Application only.
-They are not in any way connected with user groups from central directory services such as, for example, Active Directory.
-If you want to use groups, make sure you add groups before you add users: You cannot add existing users to groups.
+They are not in any way connected with user groups from central directory services.
+If you want to use groups, make sure you add groups (see "Add user groups" on page 155) before you add users: You cannot add existing users to groups.